 Greyhound racing begins as a gamble and for most dogs ends in tragedy.
-Every year in Australia, around 20,000 greyhound pups are bred in the hope of finding a quick runner.
+Every year in Australia, around 10,000 greyhound pups are bred in the hope of finding a quick runner.
 But not every dog is suited to racing.
-And like a lottery ticket that has failed to pay out, most dogs who don't make the grade are discarded.
+And like a lottery ticket that has failed to pay out, many dogs and pups who don't make the grade are discarded.

-Prior to an explosive report into Australia's greyhound racing industry aired on ABC's Four Corners in 2015, the industry itself admitted to killing up to 17,000 healthy dogs each year — 7,000 pups and young dogs never even make it to the track, and thousands of dogs 'retired' from racing will die — simply because they are too slow to win.
+Prior to an explosive report into Australia's greyhound racing industry aired on ABC's Four Corners in 2015, the industry itself admitted to killing up to 17,000 healthy dogs each year — including 7,000 pups and young dogs who never even make it to the track, and thousands of dogs killed simply because they were too slow to win.

 The greyhounds who do make it to the track are put at significant risk of sustaining serious injuries, such as broken hocks or legs, or head trauma, during training and racing.
 Up to 200 dogs are reported injured during official races each week.
 Some even die from cardiac arrest due to the extreme physical intensity of racing.
 On many occasions the injuries are 'uneconomical' to treat and the owner will instead have the dog killed.
-On average around 5 dogs are killed at official races each week as a result of greyhound racing.
+On average around five dogs are killed at official races each week as a result of greyhound racing.

 Off the track their lives may not be much better — oftentimes being kept in tiny barren pens or kennels for the majority of their lives, only released to train or race.
 Racing greyhounds are not commonly kept as companion animals.

 Information from greyhound rescue groups also indicates that many rescued racing greyhounds have been underfed, possibly because they have been kept on a restricted diet to keep them at a lean racing weight.

-Once a racing greyhound is not fast enough to win races, his or her career soon comes to an end.
-Whilst a greyhound's natural lifespan would be 12 to 14 years, very few of these dogs will live to that age.
-The vast majority will be killed once they have served their (racing) purpose.
+Once a greyhound used for racing is not fast enough to win races, their 'career' soon comes to an end.
+Whilst a greyhound's natural lifespan would be 12 to 14 years, many dogs have their lives cut short once they can no longer turn a profit for their owners.